 From the carefully crafted specialty coffees of Northern Europe to old favorites along the Mediterranean, these are the cities with the best coffee in Europe.

 A sign of a great coffee city is when you see other places around the world try and replicate it.
 No, we’re not talking about the Melbourne coffee scene and its flat whites, but rather Copenhagen in Denmark.

-But they’re not alone bringing artisan coffee to Copenhagen, with company including the likes of Prolog and Cub Coffee Bar.
+But they’re not alone in bringing artisan coffee to Copenhagen, with companies including the likes of Prolog and Cub Coffee Bar.

 Vienna is a city famous for its café culture, thanks to grand establishments like Café Central and Gerstner K. u.
 K. Hofzuckerbäcker.